 ARTICLE IV – DUTIES OF OFFICERS

 Section 1.
 President.
 The President shall be the Chief Executive Officer of The Association and Chairman of the Board and shall preside at all meetings of The Association and Board of Directors except as hereinafter provided in Article IV, Section 2.
-The President shall appoint any and all committees which the business of The Association may require subject to the approval of the Board and shall be a member ex-officio of all committees except the Nominating Committee.
+The President shall appoint any and all committees which the business of The Association may require, subject to the approval of the Board, and shall be a member ex-officio of all committees except the Nominating Committee.
 The President shall have the authority to call special meetings of the Board upon his/her own initiative.
 Except in exigent circumstances, notice of any such special meetings shall be provided to each member of the Board at least ten (10) days prior to the meeting and shall specify the business to be considered.
 Association business other than that specified may be considered at such meetings upon approval of a majority of the Board.

 Section 2.
 First Vice-President.
 The First Vice-President shall assist the President in performing his/her duties and in the absence of the President shall assume and perform the duties of the President.
 The First Vice-President shall also assist the President in contacting Academy graduates interested in membership.